conan-io/docs/examples/tools/system/package_manager.rst

 Each package may vary the package name used to install the ncurses library, so we need to check the package manager documentation to find the correct package name first.

-Another important details is the **package_info** method.
+Another important detail is the **package_info** method.
 In this method, we are using the :ref:`PkgConfig<conan_tools_gnu_pkgconfig>` tool to fill the **cpp_info** data, based on the file ``ncurses.pc`` installed by the system package manager.